-Rani Rudabai , the queen of Rana Veer Singh was tormented by the Muslim invader after he defeated And killed Rana Veer singh in a battle and captured his territory.
-The Muslim King was encapsulated by the beauty of the queen and wanted to marry her and forcefully restrained her from performing The ritual of Sati.
-The queen in order to preserve her honour and fulfill the desire of her husband of completing the construction of the vav, which would save her people from the misery of shortage of water , designed a well thought of plan.
+Rani Rudabai , the queen of Rana Veer Singh was tormented by the Muslim invader Mehmud Begeda.
+After he defeated and killed Rana Veer singh in a battle and captured his territory, he was encapsulated by the beauty of the queen.
+He forcefully wanted to marry her and restrained her from performing the ritual of Sati.
+The queen wanted to fulfill the desire of her husband of completing the construction of the vav, which would save her people from the misery of shortage of water.
+In order to preserve her honour, she designed a well thought of plan.
 She agreed to the Muslim king’s demand of marrying him on the condition that he would complete the construction of the vav before their marriage.

-The traditional Indian Jharokhas can be seen with motifs of flowers and leaves depicting the graphic Islamic influence.
+The traditional Indian Jharokhas can be seen with motifs of flowers and leaves depicting the graphic Islamic influence on them.

 The splendid motif with elaborate carving

-The ‘ vav‘ or the stepwell is a rich historical monument which is thronged by tourists from all over the world .
-It’s marvellous architecture and tragic story behind it attracts tourists all through the year, although, it is recommended to visit it during the water festival of Ahmedabad in winters to elevate the experience.
+The ‘ vav‘ or the stepwell is a rich historical monument which is thronged by tourists from all over the world.
+It is recommended to visit it during the water festival of Ahmedabad in winters to elevate the experience.
+Though, it’s marvellous architecture and tragic tale behind it attracts tourists all through the year.

 #adalajstepwell #stepwellsofindia #gujarat #ahmedabad #vav #baoli